Ricardo Llerandi: Early years and studies

 Ricardo Llerandi was born and raised in Arecibo, Puerto Rico.
 He completed his primary studies at the Colegio San Felipe, where he was part of the basketball, volleyball, and track and field teams.
 Llerandi was part of the Board of Honor and President of his class.
-He graduated from Trina Padilla High School where he was recognized for having one of the nation's highest score on the College Board test.
+He graduated from Trina Padilla High School where he was recognized for having one of the nation's highest scores on the College Board test.

 Llerandi completed a bachelor's degree in Business Management at the University of Puerto Rico at Arecibo.
 He worked as an accountant for several years while also studying at law school.
 Llerandi completed his juris doctor from the Interamerican University of Puerto Rico School of Law in 2006.
 He worked as a notary and civil attorney with a focus on medical malpractices.

 Politics and public service

 Llerandi was elected to the Puerto Rico House of Representatives at the 2012 general election.
 He was elected to represent District 14.
 Llerandi was reelected in 2016.
 However, a month after the election, Llerandi announced his resignation in order to lead the Puerto Rico Trade and Export Company.

 In January 2019, Governor Ricardo Rosselló appointed Llerandi as Chief of Staff.

-After his resignation on October of 2019 he returned to his private practice as a lawyer and consultant.
+After his resignation in October 2019 he returned to his private practice as a lawyer and consultant.